hyperledger/firefly-fir/text/0012-namespace-isolation.md

 * `networkVersion()` method is added to return an integer for the version.
 * `networkAction()` is added for invoking network actions.
 For ordering and backwards compatibility, it still emits `BatchPin`.
 * Not compatible with FireFly v1.0.x or earlier.
-* Multi-party identities must be pinned with the namespace on which they are used.
+* _Identity resolution rules:_ Multi-party identities must be pinned with the namespace on which they are used.

 As noted above, the contract intentionally still has a single `BatchPin` event, which is used both for recording actual batches, and for recording network actions (by repurposing some of the parameters).
 This